 Over forty years and counting

-Four decades on, and several years after Patrick sadly died in 2008 and Joan in February 2019.
+Sadly both our founders are no longer with us; Patrick died in 2008 and Joan in February 2019.
 But four decades on the need of struggling families is greater than ever, and the Laurances’ determination to make a difference lives on.
-In the words of Joan, who is now in her nineties, “If no one else is going to do it, then we will.”
+In the words of Joan “If no one else is going to do it, then we will.”